mageni/.github/profile/README.md

 ### Three rights to consider

+Open source projects function best when there is no ambiguity over the rights to the code.
 Three important rights for an open source license to address are:

 - the right to make copies (also known as reproduction),
 - the right to modify and adapt (also known as the right to make derivative works),
 - the right to distribute the original and modifications.

-Open source projects function best when there is no ambiguity over the rights to the code.
-Mageni provides to you a free and open-source software covered by the GPL, with no ambiguities over your rights to use the code.
+Mageni provides to you a free and open-source software covered by free software licenses, with no ambiguities over your rights to use the code.

 ### Fair Use Rights of a GPL-covered Program
 When using the source code of GPL-covered program, the **GPL grants you "fair use" rights** (See 17 U.S.C. § 107).